Embeddings Module

 Returns:

-conference/year filters (before distance filtering)
+• total_considered: int - Total number of papers matching the conference/year filters (before distance filtering)

 Return type: